 - Remove garbage from streams and the banks of the Willamette River

-- Improve how rainfall runoff is managed in developed areas through system retrofits
+- Improve rainfall runoff management in developed areas

 - Replace public drywells to protect groundwater quality